 As Figure 15 shows, over 10 years, CGT's NAV and share price have both strongly outperformed inflation.
-Although the return on UK equities was higher, CGT's returns have been much less volatile than those of the index with a standard deviation (a measure of return variability or risk) of 6.2% compared to the index's 17.1%.
+Although the return on UK equities was higher, CGT's returns have been much less volatile than those of the index with a standard deviation of 6.2% compared to the index's 17.1%.
 Over the 10-year period ended 30 June 2025, CGT's largest monthly drawdown was 4.9%, which compares to 13.4% for the MSCI UK Index and 10.6% for the MSCI World Index.